 - Do not focus solely on singular cloud entities.
 Instead, look for co-existence with a myriad of available Chinese options.
 This could be the key to deploying efficient cloud deployment models compliant with the local regulations for data storage, processing, and availability.

-Do adopt a multi-cloud environment that is more suitable and compliant with local regulations.
+To adopt a multi-cloud environment that is more suitable and compliant with local regulations.
 Developers in China are open to any available options as long as it complies with the data privacy and residency regulations.
-Aliyun, Huawei Cloud, Tencent Cloud, and Baidu Cloud, the major commercial cloud service providers, accounting for a combined 80% of China's market share.
-Alternatively, organizations can team up with a foreign company with a partnership with a Chinese firm or has its own data centers in China.
+Aliyun, Huawei Cloud, Tencent Cloud, and Baidu Cloud, the major commercial cloud service providers, account for a combined 80% of China's market share.
+Alternatively, organizations can team up with a foreign company with a partnership with a Chinese firm or has their own data centers in China.

 Don't use Google Analytics: Google Analytics scripts are very slow, and the dashboard is blocked.
 And hence timely availability of the data remains a pain.